I asked 12 of the best personal finance bloggers and money experts best way to invest money to get an idea of where to start investing.

 Edward from EdwardAntrobus.co.cc – I’m a big fan of dividend paying mutual funds, especially when enrolled in a DRIP.
 They are a lot less volatile than stocks and the dividends are just free income that dribbles in.

-Stephanie from Empowered Dollar – I think the best place to start for a first time investor is with a low cost index fund.
+Stephanie from Empowered Dollar – I think the best way to invest money for a first-time investor is with a low-cost index fund.

 SB from One Cent At A Time – $1000 for short-term (1 – 5 years) – Short-term the goal should be to preserve the capital first.
 So I’d go towards CD ladder, corporate short-term fixed income papers or treasuries.
 If I have $10,000 to invest for 2 years I’d also put a part into P2P lending to increase the rate of return.
 But I’d not put more than 20% in it.
 I’d not go into anything else but stock with $1000 for longer term (6 and beyond).